xjtu-enre/ENRE-ts/docs/relation/extend.md

 An `Extend Relation` establishes a link between `Class Entity`s and `Interface Entity`s that enables hierarchical reusing.

+Underlying JavaScript utilizes prototype-chain to emulate class `extend`ing, where fields and methods, when referenced, are searched bottom-up from the object to its prototype and prototype's prototype.

 ### Supported Patterns

 ```yaml